Behavioral Weight Loss Tips -- free psychology tools

 Add morning pages to your behavioral weight loss routine each morning for the next ninety days.
 Determine for yourself how much you can improve your environment and weight loss in three months.

-Remember that healthy eating is one of the behavioral weight loss tips and remind yourself each morning about your diet.
+Remember that our Healthy Eating Guidelines is one of the behavioral weight loss tips and remind yourself each morning about your diet.
 Most days will be non-cheat days.
 On them you'll be avoiding any refined processed carbohydrates.
 You'll limit your daily grams of carbohydrates to 25 and get all of those from (preferably organic) berries and vegetables.

 You'll eat a protein-based meal every 3 to 5 hours.
 It's best if it comes from a natural protein source that has plenty of good fat.
 You'll want to obtain as many grams of protein spread among all your meals as you have pounds of lean body mass.
 (For example, if you weight 200 lbs. and 25% of that is fat, you should be getting at least 150 grams of protein daily.)